 Some people claim Genesis 1 is poetic symbolism.
 Our answer to this is to ask: Symbolic of what?
 What is the word “God” symbolic of?
 Aliens??
 What is the term “earth” symbolic of?
 What are the terms “birds”, “fish” and “animals” symbolic of?
 The text is clearly talking about these as reality, not as symbols.

-The six days of creation certainly can be arranged in two groups of three that appear to have some symmetry, but this arrangement is more superficial than real, and has been imposed on the text, rather than a drawn out from within the text.
+The six days of creation can be arranged in two groups of three that appear to have some symmetry, but this arrangement is more superficial than real, and has been imposed on the text, rather than a drawn out from within the text.
 So why do it?

 In the end, the only reason for contriving a structure of Days of Forming and Days of Filling is to distract Bible students from the factual historical content of Genesis 1, so they can avoid taking the text as a plain narrative describing a series of real events.
 But more importantly, the key reason for not taking the text as historical reality is to avoid clear disagreement with the claimed billions of years of earth-forming and millions of years of life-filling by evolutionary processes involved in the origin of the universe, the earth and living things.
 Instead, Bible readers need to choose between the Word of God, who was there, and the words of men who weren’t.
-Falsely pretending the text is Spiritual in nature is a ploy the devil loves and Christ the creator rejects.
+Falsely pretending the text is merely spiritual in nature is a ploy the devil loves and Christ the creator rejects.

 Were you helped by this answer?
 If so, consider making a donation so we can keep adding more answers.
 Donate here.